-Transit providers include local Omnitrans buses, Amtrak, and Metrolink commuter trains from Los Angeles and Orange counties.
+Transit providers include local Omnitrans, Sunline & Victor Valley Transit buses; Amtrak, and Metrolink commuter trains from Los Angeles and Orange counties.
 CSUSB has contracted with Omnitrans to fund FREE rides on both Omnitrans bus services and the sbX buses for students, faculty and staff.
 Riders must have their Coyote OneCard present with them at all times.
+In addition, CSUSB has contracted with Victor Valley Transit Agency and Sunline Transit Agency allowing Students, Staff & Faculty to ride any of these buses for free by just swiping their Coyote OneCard.

 Route and schedule information can be found at the following websites:

-Omnitrans - omnitrans.org Metrolink - metrolinktrains.com SBCTA - gosbcta.com Access Bus - omnitrans.org
+Omnitrans - omnitrans.org

+Metrolink - metrolinktrains.com

+SBCTA - gosbcta.com

+Access Bus - omnitrans.org